prasannax1/starships/README.md

 ##### Stats

-  - Length: 754m
+  - Length: 1125
-  - Width: 480m
+  - Width: 750
-  - Height: 151m
+  - Height: 109.5
-  - Decks: 45
+  - Decks: 33
   - Crew Capacity: 250
-  - Warp Speed
-    - Cruising: Warp 5
-    - Peak: Warp 9
+  - Warp Speed: NA

 ##### Description

-Calling the E-class a carrier would be doing it a disservice; the E-class is nothing less than a mobile shipyard capable of repairing full size starships (even something as large as an Excelsior class), and outright manufacturing small to intermediate sized ships while the E-class itself is at warp.
+The E-class is a shipyard capable of repairing full size starships (even something as large as an *Sovereign* class), and outright manufacturing small to intermediate sized ships.

 ![Ship scale](images/scale/scale-carrier.png)